rust-lang/rust-by-example/src/flow_control/match/binding.md

     match age() {
         0             => println!("I haven't celebrated my first birthday yet"),
         // Could `match` 1 ..= 12 directly but then what age
         // would the child be?
+        // Could `match` n and use an `if` guard, but would
+        // not contribute to exhaustiveness checks.
+        // (Although in this case that would not matter since
+        // a "catch-all" pattern is present at the bottom)
-Instead, bind to `n` for the
-        // sequence of 1 ..= 12.
-Now the age can be reported.
+        // Instead, bind to `n` for the sequence of 1 ..= 12.
-        n @ 1  ..= 12 => println!("I'm a child of age {:?}", n),
+        // Now the age can be reported. n @ 1  ..= 12 => println!("I'm a child of age {:?}", n),
         n @ 13 ..= 19 => println!("I'm a teen of age {:?}", n),
         // Nothing bound.
 Return the result.